b. Patrick Peter Owen Adams, 17th March 1950, Harlem, New York City, New York State, U.S.A.

 Other resume input includes work with the band ESP ('My Baby's Got ESP' for his PAP label), Sister Sledge (their 1974 debut LP on Atco / Atlantic 'Circle of Love'), Loleatta Holloway, Coolio, Herbie Mann ('Superman,' number 26 pop, early 1979, from the 1978 Atlantic LP 'Super Mann'), Bumblebee Unlimited (the 1979 RCA LP 'Sting Like a Bee'), Universal Robot Band ('Dance and Shake Your Tambourine'), Narada Michael Walden ('I Don't Want Nobody Else', 'Love Me Only', and the radio-aired LP track 'Give Your Love a Chance' from his 1979 Atlantic LP 'Awakening'), and Musique ('In the Bush,' number 29 R & B, fall 1978), amongst very many others.

-Patrick Adams has been a pivotal figure in the world of dance music over the last 30 years.
+Patrick Adams was a pivotal figure in the world of dance music over the last 30 years.